Talandar99/Talandar99/README.md

 ### Hello
 #### About me:
-- Working as a Flutter developer 🐦
+- Working as a Flutter Junior developer 🐦
 - Using Arch Linux as Daily driver 🐧
-- Learning Rust 🦀
+- Learning Elixir ⚗️

 #### Check this out:
 - 🦀 [Join Crab Cult](https://www.rust-lang.org/learn/get-started) 🦀